Helen J. Shen

-Helen J. Shen (born January 28, 2000) is an American musical theater actress known for originating the leading role of Claire in Maybe Happy Ending on Broadway.
+Helen J. Shen (born January 28, 2000) is an American musical theater actress best known for originating the leading role of Claire in Maybe Happy Ending on Broadway, for which she was nominated for a Drama Desk Award, a Drama League Award and a Grammy Award.
+She has since had a supporting role in The Devil Wears Prada 2 (2026).

 Early life and education

-Shen was born and raised in the Basking Ridge section of Bernards Township, New Jersey to Chinese immigrant parents from Shanghai.
+Shen was born and raised in the Basking Ridge section of Bernards Township, New Jersey, to Chinese immigrant parents from Shanghai.
 Shen graduated from Ridge High School in 2018.
-She began taking piano lessons at age five and was competing internationally at age eight, a practice she continued through high school, but pivoted to musical theatre performance upon studying at University of Michigan, where she received the Earl V. Moore Award.
+She began taking piano lessons at age five and was competing internationally by age eight, a practice she continued through high school.
+However, she pivoted to musical theatre performance upon studying at University of Michigan, where she received the Earl V. Moore Award.

 Career

-In 2022, Shen made her professional stage debut as Kyung-Hwa in Williamstown Theatre Festival's production of Man of God.
-The next year, she originated the role of JJ in the world premiere of the musical The Lonely Few at Geffen Playhouse in Los Angeles, California.
-She then appeared off-Broadway in Playwrights Horizons's world premiere of the musical Teeth as Promise Keeper Girl Keke; she left the role later that year reprise her role as JJ in MCC Theater's 2024 New York debut of The Lonely Few.
+In 2022 Shen made her professional stage debut as Kyung-Hwa in Williamstown Theatre Festival's production of Man of God.
+The following year, she originated the role of JJ in the world premiere of the musical The Lonely Few at Geffen Playhouse in Los Angeles, California.
+She then appeared off-Broadway in Playwrights Horizons's world premiere of the musical Teeth as Promise Keeper Girl Keke; she left the role later that year to reprise her role as JJ in MCC Theater's 2024 New York debut of The Lonely Few.

-In November 2024, Shen originated the leading female role of Claire in the Broadway production of the musical Maybe Happy Ending, which premiered in Korea in 2016.
-For her performance in the role, she was nominated for the 2025 Drama Desk Award for Outstanding Lead Performance in a Musical.
+In November 2024 Shen originated the leading female role of Claire in the Broadway production of the musical Maybe Happy Ending, which had premiered in Korea in 2016.
+For this role she was nominated for the 2025 Drama Desk Award for Outstanding Lead Performance in a Musical.
 She also received a Grammy Award nomination for Best Musical Theater Album at the 68th Annual Grammy Awards.